EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 Once the installation is completed, go through [**Rancher Desktop**](https://rancherdesktop.io/) preferences and set it as desired.
 It is recommended to enable *Automatically start at login* and also *Start in the background*.

-To verify that the installation was sucssefull, make sure [**Rancher Desktop**](https://rancherdesktop.io/) is running, then open a new PowerShell console and execute:
+To verify that the installation was successful, make sure [**Rancher Desktop**](https://rancherdesktop.io/) is running, then open a new PowerShell console and execute:

     wsl --list --verbose